wesleylima/wesleylima.github.io/content/blog/what-is-gun-database/index.md

 ## Project sustainability
 ### The Code
 The code is...
 It's mathemagical spaghetti.
 It's full of micro-optimizations that make the source code illegible.
-Gun's author explains this away as coding style or preference.
+Gun's author explains this away as (coding style)[https://news.ycombinator.com/item?id=10683467].
 He's approaching things like a Mathmatician!
 But even mathematicians try to use common symbols for clarity!

 Not in Gun though.
 We have only do obtusely named names here